Mythbuster: Would Messi really struggle in the Premier League? | Goal.com

 The Rosario native produced a staggering leap and headed finish to open the scoring in the 2009 Champions League final against the Red Devils – underlining for the first time that he really can do it all – and also fired home Barcelona's crucial second goal in their 3-1 win over the same opposition at Wembley Stadium two years later.

-It must be said, though, that many people's favourite Messi moment against United was the borderline career-ending dribble that dumbfounded Phil Jones in the last 16 of last season's Champions League.
+It must be said, though, that many people's favourite Messi moment against United was the borderline career-ending dribble that dumbfounded Phil Jones in the quarter-finals of last season's Champions League.
 Jones, however, was hardly the first Englishman to have been embarrassed by Messi.

-He produced a memorable nutmeg on James Milner during a win over United's neighbours Manchester City at the same venue and at the same stage of the tournament in 2015, a sublime piece of skill that took the breath away of those watching, including then-Bayern Munich boss Pep Guardiola.
+He produced a memorable nutmeg on James Milner during a win over United's neighbours Manchester City at the same venue and in the last 16 of the tournament in 2015, a sublime piece of skill that took the breath away of those watching, including then-Bayern Munich boss Pep Guardiola.

 Hiring Guardiola has since worked out very well indeed for City, and they even beat Barcelona in a group game at the Etihad Stadium in 2016, but that remains their only victory over a Blaugrana side containing Messi, who has netted six goals in six appearances against City.